MongoHQ/orphanage/README.md

 ### `orphanage.open(path, [interval = 250], callback)`

 This opens an orphanage on the specified directory (we use the filesystem to maintain state).
 The `callback` gets two arguments `(err, orphans).` `orphans` is an `EventEmitter` and has additional methods as specified below.
-When you can no longer care for the orphans, you should call `orphans.abandon().` You shouldn't run two orphanages on the same directory.
+When you can no longer care for the orphans, you should call `orphans.abandon().`

+You shouldn't run two orphanages on the same directory.

 The filesystem is polled for output from orphans based on the interval in milliseconds.

 ### `orphans.abandon()`

 This cleans up the orphans object and clears all event listeners.
-If an error occurs while doing this operation, and `error` event is emitted before clearing all event listeners.
+The `close` event is emitted once the object is cleaned up (but before clearing event listeners).

 ### `orphans.exec(command, inheritance, [options])`